CM2S/piglot/examples/sample_curve_design/description.md

 - b:    -4.000000
 - c:     4.000000
 ```
-In addition to these outputs, `piglot` creates an output directory, with the same name of the configuration file (minus the extension), where it stores the optimisation data.

 To visualise the optimisation results, use the `piglot-plot` utility.
 In the same directory, run (this may take some time)
 ```bash